How to calculate your required minimum distributions (RMDs).

 If you fail to take some, or all, of your RMDs, the amount not withdrawn will be subject to a 50% penalty tax.
 Given the hefty penalty, you may want to check your calculations with an accountant or tax specialist.
-You may also find it helpful to use any of the handy RMD calculators available online.
+You may also find it helpful to use one of the handy RMD calculators available online.

-If you need help with your retirement income planning, a New York Life agent would be happy to get together with you for a free, no-obligation meeting.
+If you need help with your retirement income planning, a New York Life agent will be happy to get together with you for a free, no-obligation meeting.
 Click here to find an agent near you.